ilke-zilci/learn-fp-with-katas/bobkonf2019_instructions.md

 # Before the workshop

 ## Choose a language
 Scala, Haskell or Clojure.
 Please install a full development environment and an editor of your choice, and write a failing test.
 The failing test makes sure that your setup works properly.
-For examples, check out https://github.com/swkBerlin/kata-bootstraps.
+Alternatively you can download a template for the language of your choice from here and run a test (it should fail). https://github.com/swkBerlin/kata-bootstraps.

+## Familiarize yourself with the idea of kata
+A code kata strives to provide a no time pressure practice environment in which we can stretch our abilities.
+The target is not to complete the exercise but to focus on learning along the way.
+This is the perfect time to try out different solutions, take some design idea to an extreme to see the contrast with other ideas or to learn a specific technique.
+If it feels too easy than we need to add some constraint, if it feels too difficult than we need to break it down.

 # During the workshop
 # Find your pair